jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Show optane image

-Since we are dealing with virtual storage in this book we can easily attach and detach storage devices without being destructive to any underlying hardware.
-In the days of having school sponsored computer labs, the ability to rip oopen a PC and add some storage was simply not allowed.
+### Virtual Hard Drives

+When dealing with Virtual Machines, we can attach and detach storage very easily.
+With large deployments of VmWare, and Cloud based services, in place disk cna be reformated and used to attach virtual disks to a virtual machine - with the added ability to manipulate these hard drives as if they were simple files.

-## Disk Management in VirtualBox
+### Disk Management in VirtualBox

-For this chapter we will assume that you are using Virtual Box 5.x.
+For this chapter we will assume that you are using Virtual Box 5.x, but these concepts apply to any virtual machine or Hypervisor.
+This also assumes you have free space on your computer.
+Since the point of this lab is to explore and not prouction usage, you may want to get an external USB drive and use that for this chapter so as not to fill up your hard drive.

-With your Ubuntu or Fedora virtual machine powered down, we will now add some new disks (virtually) to your Linux system.
+With your Ubuntu or Fedora virtual machine powered down, let's add some new disks (virtually) to your Linux system.
 The first thing to do is locate the *SETTINGS* button on the VirtualBox main menu.

 ![*Virtual Box settings panel*](images/Chapter-11/virtual-box/settings.png "Settings")
 \newpage